adsabs/adsabs.github.io/_includes/_help/search/_posts/filter.md

 ### Available filters
   * *Authors*: filter individual authors in the results list
-  * *Collections*: include or exclude results from the astronomy, physics, and general collections.
-Note that all collections are included by default in searches using the Modern Form, but searches using the Classic Form may have a collection selected on the search form
+  * *Collections*: include or exclude results from the astronomy, physics, earth science, and general collections
   * *Refereed status*: include or exclude refereed or non-refereed publications
-  * *Institutions*: include or exclude results from the curated [canonical affiliations](../../blog/affiliations-feature) that were found in the results of your original query
+  * *Institutions*: include or exclude results from the curated [canonical affiliations]({% if include.ads %}../../blog/affiliations-feature{% else %}../../scixblog/affiliations-feature{% endif %}) that were found in the results of your original query
   * *Keywords*: include or exclude keywords that were found in the results of your original query
   * *Publications*: include or exclude journals that were found in the results of your original query
-  * *Bib Groups*: include or exclude results from curated [bibliographic groups](../search/search-syntax#bibliographic-groups)
+  * *Bib Groups*: include or exclude results from curated [bibliographic groups]({% if include.ads %}../search/search-syntax#bibliographic-groups{% else %}../search-scix/search-syntax#bibliographic-groups{% endif %})
   * *SIMBAD Objects*: include or exclude results that contain [SIMBAD](http://simbad.u-strasbg.fr/simbad/) object types or individual objects
   * *NED Objects*: include or exclude results that contain [NED](https://ned.ipac.caltech.edu/) object types or individual objects
   * *Data*: include or exclude results that contain data in various archives (e.g. CDS, HEASARC, CXO, NED)